-Finally, suppose there is an extremist advantage in the primary: p is close to one.
-Here, the moderate only enters the race if the extremist does not.
-This is because the probability M makes it through to the general election from a competitive primary field is low, despite having a higher chance of beating the incumbent if he did.
+it through to the general election from a competitive primary field is low, despite having a higher chance of beating the incumbent if he did.
 Thus, it is possible for the extremist to be the only candidate in equilibrium.
-If the incumbent is sufficiently extreme, a strong primary advantage induces the extremist to enter the race even if M was running.
+Against a sufficiently extreme incumbent, a strong primary advantage induces the extremist to enter the race - even if M also runs.
 That in equilibrium the extremist enters the race regardless drives the moderate out.
 In contrast, when M has a much better chance of beating the incumbent, E prefers to stay out and let M face the incumbent in the general election.
 For intermediate incumbent platforms, who runs in equilibrium depends on the order in which candidates announce their entry decisions.
-If M announces first, he runs if and only if E prefers to stay out when he is running, $\Delta_E(x_I) < \frac{c}{p}$.
-If E announces first instead, she runs whenever she prefers to face the incumbent herself, $\Delta_E(x_I) \ge c$, knowing that M stays out if she enters.
-Thus, when there is a primary advantage for extremists, for either sequence of announcements, there exist thresholds such that only the moderate challenger runs against incumbents whose platforms are more moderate than this threshold, and only the extremist challenger runs against those more extreme.
-These are visualized in Figure 4 and summarized in the following Proposition:
+If E announces first, he runs if and only if E prefers to stay out when he is running, E0 announces first instead, she runs whenever she prefers to face the incumbent herself, E1 announces first instead, she runs whenever she prefers to face the incumbent herself, E1 announces first instead, she runs whenever she prefers to face the incumbent herself, E2 announces first instead, she runs whenever she prefers to face the incumbent herself, E3 announces first instead, she runs whenever she prefers to face the incumbent herself, E3 announces first instead, she runs whenever she prefers to face the incumbent herself, and only the stremist shallenger runs against incumbents whose platforms are more moderate than this threshold, and only the extremist challenger runs against those more extreme.
+These are visualized in Figure 4 and summarized in the following